 The following image will only be displayed where leave is set to accrue automatically based on the employee's leave year:

-- Standard allowance - Enter the number of hours per hour worked OR hours per pay run the employee is to accrue.
+- Standard allowance - Enter the number of units the employee is to accrue.
 You can also click on the calculator icon to assist with calculating the entitlement and ensuring the correct figure is being applied;

 - Accrue in advance - Select this option if you want employees to accrue their whole entitlement in advance.
 This means that the full annual entitlement will be accrued in the employee's first pay run and will be added to their leave balance;

-- Leave accrual capping - This setting allows you to select whether or not the number of hours accrued will be capped.
-If the accrual IS NOT to be capped, select "not limited" from the dropdown list.
-If the accrual IS to be capped, select "limited to" from the dropdown list and then enter the maximum number of hours that should accrue;
+- Leave accrual capping - This setting allows you to select whether or not the number of units accrued will be capped.
+If the accrual IS NOT to be capped, select "not limited" from the drop down list.
+If the accrual IS to be capped, select "limited to" from the drop down list and then enter the maximum number of units that should accrue;

-- Carrying over the balance - This setting allows you to cap the number of leave hours to carry over to the next leave year.
+- Carrying over the balance - This setting allows you to cap the number of leave units to carry over to the next leave year.
 If the entire leave balance is to be carried over, keep the default setting of "the entire balance".
-If only a portion of the leave balance is to be carried over, select "a maximum of" from the dropdown list and then enter the maximum number of hours to be carried over.
+If only a portion of the leave balance is to be carried over, select "a maximum of" from the drop down list and then enter the maximum number of units to be carried over.

 Payment Setup: This determines whether the employee is paid for the leave taken and the pay category that is assigned when leave is taken.
-(The default setting for Payment Setup on the Annual Leave - leave category used to be Basic but this has been updated in later releases of KeyPay so that leave hours are reported against a separate pay category called Annual Leave Taken - you are free to change this if necessary)
+(The default setting for Payment Setup on the Annual Leave - leave category used to be Basic but this has been updated in later releases so that the leave is reported against a separate pay category called Annual Leave Taken - you are free to change this if necessary)

 - Don't pay for the leave taken: When an employee does not use timesheets, an earnings line with negative hours will be added to reduce the earnings for the employee.
 When an employee is using timesheets to submit all time worked, no earnings line will be created.